 LIHI Certificate #172 - Glens Falls Project, New York

-Water is conveyed to the powerhouse and to a paper mill via a 550-foot long power canal.
-The powerhouse contains five horizontal Francis turbine generators with a combined capacity of 12.7 MW.
-A separate small dam and powerhouse located on the south side of the river is part of the unaffiliated South Glens Falls Project (No. 5461).
+The project includes a portion of seven, 7.5-foot tall by 57-foot long hydraulically operated steel crest gates anchored on a 5-foot-high concrete dam base.
+Water is conveyed to the powerhouse and to a paper mill via a 550-foot-long power canal.
+The powerhouse contains five horizonal Francis turbine generators with a combined capacity of 12.7 MW.
+A separate small dam and powerhouse located on the south side of the river is part of the unaffiliated South Glens Falls Project (FERC No. 5461).
 Generally, both FERC licensees have agreed to equally share inflow to the reservoir (50 percent split) when flows are less than 8,400 cfs.

 |Project Name||Glens Falls|